 - Your stop-and-go session is now complete.
 Park the car and allow the brakes to fully cool for an hour.
 For best results, avoid pressing down on the brake pedal when parked

 While bedding in your brakes can sound like a sensitive procedure, one funky stop isn’t going to ruin your efforts.
-There’s no need to stress out, just drive safely and avoid emergency stops if at all possible.
+Gas-off and heat will occurr.
+Drive safely and avoid emergency stops, if possible.